 The funding for this scholarship comes from the Inauguration of Governor Branstad and Lt.
 Governor Reynolds.
 The funds left over from the Inauguration were placed into scholarship opportunities including scholarships for Iowa medical students.
 This year they would like to award this scholarship to a DMU DO student that is interested in practicing in Iowa and preferably in a rural community.

-Designed for a student entering the 3rd year who has a high academic standing and a tangible interest in military medicine (HPSP students are not eligible since their tuition is paid by the military already).
+Designed for a student entering the 3rd year who has a high academic standing and a tangible interest in military medicine (HPSP students are not eligible since tuition is paid by the military).

 Physician Patriot Award: